openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/BasicServicesKit/cj-apis-request-agent.md

 public let tid: String
 ```

-**Description:** Unique task ID automatically generated by the system.
+**Description:** Task ID, which is unique in the system and automatically generated by the system.

 **Type:** String